 The swimming pool is a blue world of calmness, a place where order should reign and sleek bodies should pass effortlessly through the waters.
-For me coming from swimming in the UK, the British delight for rules is elevated in this environment.
-My city pool had signs dictating how to get into the pool, what lanes were open to the public, the required speed for each lane, the direction for swimming in each lane, the style of swimming permitted in each lane.
-I was also indoctrinated into the unwritten rules that make society function in the pool: let people pass if they are right behind you when you finish a length and are obviously faster than you, and only pass while swimming if there is no other option.
+My old pool had signs dictating how to get into the pool, what lanes were open to the public, the required speed for each lane, the direction for swimming in each lane, the style of swimming permitted in each lane.
+I was indoctrinated by the unwritten rules that make society function in the pool: let people pass if they are right behind you when you finish a length and are obviously faster than you, and only pass while swimming if there is no other option.
 The polite thing to do is lightly tap the person’s foot while swimming and they will let you pass at the end of the length.
-Of course, there will be flare ups of “swim-rage” (the recent research showing that men overestimate their intelligence seems to hold true for their views on their own swimming speed) but everything was very organised and obvious to a beginner.
+Of course, there will be flare ups of “swim-rage” but everything was very organised and obvious to a beginner.

 So I can’t yet tell you how to swim in Austria.
 I haven’t worked it out.
 I’ll just keep my head underwater and hope for the best.